Mahmoud-SaadEl-Din/_Study_StableViton/README.md

 - Thought time, the model learn how to remove the noise from the starting point (zt).
 And replace the mask (agnostic) area with the cloths in a way fitting the pose of the person.

+**Hints vs. Controls:**

+    Hints:
+        Hints refer to auxiliary data provided to guide the diffusion process.
+They are additional signals, such as edge maps, object segmentation, or depth information.
+        Hints don't strictly determine the output but guide the model in creating plausible results.
+In ControlNet, these hints (like a rough pose or a sketch) help the model structure the output.

+    Controls:
+        Controls are stronger conditions, often encoded as features from ControlNet or CLIP embeddings.
+These represent either structured constraints or semantic conditions like text prompts.
+        Controls are more deterministic than hints.
+They force the model to conform to specific attributes of the target, ensuring the output adheres to the provided conditioning in a strict way, such as a specific pose or high-level concept.

+## Model pretrained weights extraction from checkpoint

+## Model size and training specsf

+the model parameters are 1 Billion parameters

 ## Training Section
 ### Download necessary weights for finetuning